Cshayan/Bajaj-Rafale-App/README.md

 # Start the project

 Do -
-1. npm install
+1. npm install / yarn install
-2. npm start
+2. npm start / yarn start

 This will start the project at port 3000.